ingresso-group/slate/source/includes/_intro.md

 # IMPORTANT NOTE

-This API is currently a work in progress - until this message is removed v1 of the API is subject to change.
+This API is close to completion but is still a work in progress - until this note is removed v1 of the API is subject to change.

 # Introduction